kernel8liang/isync/README.md

 >```-r``` if use this parameter, it will clean remote machine's repo and clone a new one.<br>

-for example you can ```is -n myproject``` to sync different myproject in the workspace which is not same as the default one.
+for example you can ```is -n myproject``` to sync different project "myproject" in the workspace which is not same as the default one.